Endava-Sofia/fe-code-guidelines/guidelines/css.md

 Unless necessary (for example with helper classes), do not use element names in conjunction with classes.

 Avoiding unnecessary ancestor selectors is useful for performance reasons.
+Also prevents the styling from breaking if the under-laying html element is changed in the html code (for example div becomes a span).

 ```css
 /* Not recommended */